Summer Camps 2026

 Be A Scientist: June 8-12

 Open up a world of science in this special camp!
-Learn all about the different ways scientists work in fields like biology, botany, chemistry, and physics, and become a scientist yourself every day by:
+Learn all about the different ways scientists work in fields like biology, botany, chemistry, and physics, and become a scientist yourself every day:

 Dinos Rock: July 6-10